Last updated and effective: February 2024

 - sign up to receive our newsletter or other direct marketing;

-- make enquiries or request information, or correspond with us generally;
+- make enquiries or request information, or correspond with us generally, including when you contact us via our guest messenger platform;

 - create an account on our website;